 He also served as an assistant for the U.S. Boys’ Youth National Team (1998 and 2001), the World University Games Team (1997 and 1999) and the Pan American Games Team (1999 and 2007).

-Speraw served 10 seasons as UC Irvine's coach and transformed the program into a national power.
-Under his direction, the Anteaters won three NCAA titles in his final six years and advanced to the NCAA Championship a total of four times, won two MPSF regular season titles and a pair of MPSF Tournament championships.
+For 10 seasons, Speraw served head coach at UC Irvine and transformed the program into a national power.
+Under his direction, the Anteaters won three NCAA titles in his final six years and advanced to the NCAA Championship match a total of four times, won two MPSF regular season titles and a pair of MPSF Tournament championships.

 In 2009, Speraw guided the UCI team to a 27-5 overall record and ended the year ranked No. 1 in the country.
-The Anteaters were ranked No. 1 for eight weeks, the most of any team in the nation.
+The Anteaters were ranked No. 1 for eight weeks, the most of any team in the nation that season.
 UCI also captured the MPSF regular season title.

 With UCI’s first national championship in 2007, Speraw became the only individual to win a title as a head coach, assistant coach and player in collegiate men’s volleyball history.